 Even if you never pick up the salt shaker, you might be getting more sodium than you need.
-That’s because more than 70 percent of the sodium we eat comes from packaged and restaurant foods.
-That can make it hard to control how much sodium you eat, because it’s added to your food before you buy it.
+That’s because more than 70% of the sodium we eat comes from prepared, packaged and restaurant foods.
+These foods can make it hard to control how much sodium you eat.

 - Choose packaged and prepared foods carefully.
-Compare labels and choose the product with the lowest amount of sodium (per serving) you can find in your store.
-You might be surprised that different brands of the same food can have different sodium levels.
+Compare labels and choose the product with the lowest amount of sodium per serving you can find.
+Different brands of the same food can have lower or higher sodium levels.

 - Pick fresh and frozen poultry that hasn’t been injected with a sodium solution.
 Check the fine print on the packaging for terms like “broth,” “saline” or “sodium solution.”
-Sodium levels in unseasoned fresh meats are around 100 milligrams (mg) or less per 4-ounce serving.
+Sodium levels in unseasoned fresh meats are around 100 milligrams or less per 4-ounce serving.
 Compare this with the same serving of prepared rotisserie chicken pre-seasoned with sodium, which can have 400 mg of sodium a serving!

 - Select condiments with care.
-For example, soy sauce, bottled salad dressings, dips, ketchup, jarred salsas, capers, mustard, pickles, olives and relish can be sky-high in sodium.
-Look for a reduced- or lower-sodium version.
+For example, soy sauce, bottled salad dressings, dips, ketchup, jarred salsas, capers, mustard, pickles, olives and relish can be loaded with sodium.
+Look for reduced-sodium or lower-sodium versions.

-- Opt for canned vegetables labeled “no salt added” and frozen vegetables without salty sauces.
-When they’re added to a casserole, soup or other mixed dish, there are so many other ingredients involved that you won’t miss the salt.
+- Buy canned vegetables labeled “no salt added” and frozen vegetables without salty sauces.
+When canned and frozen veggies are added to casseroles, soups or other mixed dishes you won’t miss the salt.

 You can eat foods with varying amounts of sodium and still achieve a balanced and heart-healthy diet.
 Learn more about the Heart-Check Food Certification Program.